securelay/securelay.github.io/README.md

 Public path should be derivable from private path but not the other way round.
 This is easily achieved by defining public_path as some function of `sha256(private_path)`.

 Another part of security is to ensure that no two users can have the same private path, even by accident.
 This is achieved by accepting only those paths that were uniquely generated and signed by [the Securelay API server](https://api.securelay.tld) itself!
 Signature may consist of a substring of `hmac(UUID, type, securelay_secret)` where `type=[public | private]` and `UUID` is the randomiser used to generate the remaining part of the private path.
 This signature is easy to validate and requires storing only the secret.
-A GET to https://api.securelay.tld/paths returns a new private-public path pair.
+A GET to `https://api.securelay.tld/paths` returns a new private-public path-pair.
 This is a proposed path pair generation schema:

 ```
 private_path = concatenate(UUID, substring(hmac(UUID, "private", securelay_secret))).
 public_path = concatenate(private_path, substring(hmac(private_path, "public", securelay_secret))).
 ```
 Note that given any path it is trivial to determine whether it is public or private while validating its signature.

+One exciting feature is the `?verify=<email>` parameter when requesting the path-pair at `https://api.securelay.tld/paths`.
+That prompts securelay to send an ephemeral nonce to the provided email.
+On presenting this nonce on a subsequent path-pair request with the query `?nonce=<nonce>&salt=<custom>` generates the desired path-pair.
+The UUID used to create the private path in this path-pair is : `hmac(<email>, <custom>)`.
+Any POST to this private path persists for a much longer period, say 1 month, but the content length is severely limited.
+So, basically it deterministically maps a *verified* email and a user-chosen salt to a private path.
+A possible usecase for this is : User settings may be POSTed at the email mapped private path to be retrieved later upon login using email.

 There is more.
 One can POST his cryptographic public key at his private_path for his users to consume at the corresponding public_path.
 His users then POST to the public_path as application/base64 their data encrypted with that public key for him to decrypt upon a subsequent GET at the private_path.
 This ensures the relay is end-to-end encrypted, not even the Securelay server can read user data.